Alex-twn/STM32MP15x_workshop/readme.md

 ------

-## 8. Program the SDCard for STM32MP157A-DK1 board
+## 2. Program the SDCard with the built package

 1. Set the boot switches (located at the back of the board) to the off position